I haven't been able to sub this school year, and this entry—while the scenario wasn't funny at all at the time—made me laugh today:

 I collected myself, and greeted the class.

 A few minutes later, a stern-faced security guard appeared at the door.
 I noticed there was child struggling to get out of his grasp.
-There was no "Excuse me", just an exasperated, "Do he belong in here?"
+There was no "Excuse me", this time, just an exasperated, "Do he belong in here?"

-I discovered yesterday that not even the library is as sacred a space as I perceived it to be when I was a child.
+I discovered yesterday that not even the library is as sacred a space as I perceived it to be, when I was a child.

 The library was a noble, respected, quiet place; a place of order and organization.

-The school library was a place where the world opened up for students and teachers alike.
+The school library was a place where the world opened up for students and teachers, alike.

 The library was a distinctive, dignified place.
 It called for special decorum.
 It had its own rules.